MuskaanJain2021/MuskaanJain2021/README.md

 ### 🔹 **Stack-Based Memory Allocator (LIFO)**
 Developed a stack-based (LIFO) memory allocator for real-time operating systems, improving memory usage efficiency and reducing fragmentation.

+### 🔹 **Inverted Search**
+A high-performance full-text search engine utilizing an inverted index for rapid and efficient querying of extensive datasets.
+Optimizes search operations by mapping words to document locations using advanced data structures and hashing techniques.

 ---

 ## 🌟 Achievements